Computation of the Lambda function for a finite Galois extension

-where $\alpha$ is a uniquely determined quadratic character of $G$. \item If $\rm{rk}_2(S)=2$, we have
+where $\alpha$ is a uniquely determined quadratic character of $G$. \item If $\text{rk}_2(S)=2$, we have

 \end{enumerate} \end{cor} \begin{proof} This proof is straightforward from Theorem \ref{Theorem 4.3} and Corollary \ref{Lemma 3.10}.
 Here $S$ is abelian and normal because $G$ is abelian.
-When $\rm{rk}_2(S)=0$, $G$ is of odd order, hence $\lambda_{1}^{G}=1$.
-When $\rm{rk}_2(S)=1$, $S$ is a cyclic group because $S\cong\bbZ_{2^n}$ for some $n\ge 1$.
+When $\text{rk}_2(S)=0$, $G$ is of odd order, hence $\lambda_{1}^{G}=1$.
+When $\text{rk}_2(S)=1$, $S$ is a cyclic group because $S\cong\bbZ/{2^n}\bbZ$ for some $n\ge 1$.
 Then we are in the Case 2 of Theorem \ref{Theorem 4.3}.
-From the Case 4 of Corollary \ref{Lemma 3.10}, we can say that the case $\rm{rk}_2(S)\ge 3$ will not occur here because $p\ne 2$ and $G$ tame Galois group\footnote{Here tame Galois group means a Galois group of a tamely ramified extension.}.
+From the Case 4 of Corollary \ref{Lemma 3.10}, we can say that the case $\text{rk}_2(S)\ge 3$ will not occur here because $p\ne 2$ and $S$ is the Galois group of a tamely ramified extension.

-So we are left to check the case $\rm{rk}_2(S)=2$.
+So we are left to check the case $\text{rk}_2(S)=2$.
 In this case $S$ is metacyclic and contains Klein's 4-group, i.e., $V\subseteq S\subseteq G$.
-Then we have from the properties of $\lambda$-functions and Lemma \ref{Lemma 4.6} we obtain
+Then from the properties of $\lambda$-functions and Lemma \ref{Lemma 4.6} we obtain

 \end{proof}